Coins of British India: Madras Presidency

 The major mints in the west responsible for issuing coins for the East India Company included Surat, Bombay (Mumbai or Munbai), and Ahmadabad.
 From 1621 till 1800, the English sent their precious metal bullion to the Surat mint, controlled by the Nawab, to be coined into local gold mohurs and silver rupees.
 As the Surat mint was unable to meet the required production rate, silver was also sent to the Ahmadabad mint in 1636.
 During later years, the Ahmadabad mint also struck rupees for the Bombay Presidency in the name of Muhammad Akbar II with the dates 1233–1241 AH (1817–1825 CE).

 In December 1672, the East India Company started a mint in Bombay and European style gold, silver, copper, and tin coins were struck.
 The gold coin was named Carolina, the silver coin Anglina, the copper Copperoon, and the tin coin called the Tinny.
 The exchange rate was set at 11 Tiduckone Copperoon and 48 Copperoons to one Anglina.
 No gold coins (Carolinas) were struck until 1717.
 The obverse of the silver and copper coins showed inside an inner circle the arms of the Company, and within an outer circle the legend HON:SOC:ANG:IND:ORI, for Honorabilis Societas Anglicana Indiarum Orientalium, or Honourable English East India Company.
 The reverse of these coins had the inscription MON BOMBAY ANGLIC REGIMS A° 7° in the centre and another legend A DEO PAX & INCREMENTVM around it.

 After issuing coins for the East India Company for a number of years, the Surat mint finally came under direct control of the Company in 1800.
 Gold mohurs, silver rupees, and fractional values were struck in the name of the Mughal emperor Shah Alam II bearing the frozen regnal year 46.
 The Surat mint was finally closed down in 1815.
 A number of privy marks consisting of dots, crescents, and crown-like symbols were used and are helpful in correct attribution of the striking period and mint.

 Bengal Presidency

+In 1690 Job Charnock of the British East India Company established a trading post near what became Fort William (in present-day Kolkata).

+In 1757 the EIC gained the right to mint coinage in Bengal.